armanurazov/myBanking/README.md

 - sign up only unique emails
 - stock purchase only with positive balance
 - shares display double presicion
+- send money - if no receiver found => show error
 - work on UI